-Try keep your meals balanced, nutritious, light and healthy.
+Try to keep your meals balanced, nutritious, light and healthy.
 Bring along some snacks and food if you can.
-There is ample food stores available at the festival, too.
+There are ample food stores available at the festival, too.

 Venues usually provide ample fresh drinking water points, but make sure to bring your own.
 Remember: an adult needs 1 to 2 litres of water per day.
 Don’t stress about it too much, over-hydration is a thing too.

 You should also replenish electrolytes in your system.
-Electrolytes are available in sachets (from the pharmacy) or in some sports drinks .
+Electrolytes are available in sachets (from the pharmacy) or in some sports drinks.
 You can also add Himalayan salt to water – it’s one of the best festival tricks.

 “At summer festivals, it’s hot out, and people are dancing — a person loses a lot of fluid this way.
 But when you sweat out fluid, you’re not just losing water, you’re also losing electrolytes, such as sodium and potassium.
 Things become dangerous when a person only replaces water and not electrolytes, because this can lead to life-threatening electrolyte imbalances”

 Employ a buddy system, meeting points

 Familiarize yourself with the venue and determine meeting points beforehand, so if someone gets lost, you know where to find each other.
 Stick with your friends as much as you can, but be sure to meet new people.
 If you’re confident enough, approach some friendly-looking people on the dance floor and ask them to look after you for a while.
 Familiarize yourself with the information station and festival medic tent.

 Take heed of booze / substances [especially from strangers]